The EH/Re-entry Scam

 But, we have had a number of players go on to play D1 college baseball that never played “up” in high school and did not even start as juniors.
 High school baseball is not necessarily a good indicator of college baseball potential or opportunities.

 In fact, we have a LOT of players commit to college baseball programs BEFORE EVER PLAYING AN INNING OF VARSITY BASEBALL.
+(Recently, we had a 3 year starting infielder for a local D2 program that was cut every year by his high school team.)

 The opportunity to play “up” depends on a lot of factors, many of which are entirely outside of your control.
 My observation is that the process of selecting players to play “up” is not necessarily based on a players’ baseball talent, skill or attitude.
-Other factors clearly come into play, making the process seem almost random.
+Other factors clearly come into play, making the high school rostering process seem almost random.

 This randomness can be quite frustrating for high school athletes and parents.
 But, it is outside of your control.